Best Practices

 • The total greenery area and Environment services including Rain-water harvesting, Vermi-composting and Windrow composting and Bio-reactor is 52.85%.
 The fresh water availability is 3,84,600 litres which is twice the availability (189440liters).

-• The college is doing Vermi-composting in four beds (10x3x2ft) with output of 2200 kg/annum.
+• The college is doing Vermi-composting in four beds (10x3x2ft).

 • Under dynamic modelling of converting a conventional energy building to Net Zero Energy Building (NZEB) through integration and adoption of new strategies to minimize carbon foot print benefit, a step forward to fight climate change, the college has analysed three aspects to maximize on site renewable energy to reach the net zero energy target.
 The three aspects are: (i) Solid Waste Management (ii) Solar Grid System (iii) Rainwater Harvesting.